Smoking chicken can be a daunting task, but thankfully our team of meat experts has compiled a simple recipe to help you.

-To smoke a whole chicken, care must be taken to ensure the temperature regulation of your smoker is monitored to ensure the chicken turns out to your liking.
+To smoke a whole chicken, you have to ensure the temperature regulation of your smoker is monitored so that the chicken turns out to your liking.

 Further considerations, such as brine preparation and the wood used, are also crucial to achieving that perfect, smoky taste!